 Pros and Cons

-• Smart client interaction features (targeted marketing, two way texting, intelligent waitlist, express booking etc.)
+- Smart client interaction features (email & text marketing, two-way texting, intelligent waitlist, express booking etc.)

-• Higher entry-level price than many other salon & spa software
+- Higher entry-level price than some other salon & spa software

 Exclusive offer on Mangomint!